-January 1st New Year's Day
+New Year's Day

-The third Monday in January Martin Luther King Jr. Day
+Martin Luther King Jr. Day

-The third Monday in February Washington's Birthday
+Washington's Birthday

-March 31st Cesar Chavez Day
+Cesar Chavez Day

-The last Monday in May Memorial Day
+Memorial Day

-July 4 th Independence Day
+Independence Day

-The first Monday in September Labor Day
+Labor Day

-November 11 th Veteran's Day
+Veteran's Day

-The fourth Thursday in November Thanksgiving Day
+Thanksgiving Day

-The fourth Friday in November Day after Thanksgiving
+Day after Thanksgiving

-December 25 th Christmas Day
+Christmas Day

 At the discretion of the Recreation Supervisor for the Child Care Program, the celebrated City holidays, noted above, will be coordinated with the public schools served by the Child Care Centers and/or those holidays falling on a Saturday or Sunday will be observed on either the Friday before or the Monday after pursuant to the City's annual holiday schedule.
 Part-time employees will be paid for holidays on a pro-rated basis.